 All presenters are required to register to attend the convention and will be eligible for a \$75 discount off full convention registration fees.

 Questions or Concerns

-If you should have any questions or concerns, please do not hesitate to contact Carolyn Schick, Education Program Specialist, by phone at 202-261-1462 or by email at cschick@awhonn.org.
+If you should have any questions or concerns, please do not hesitate to contact Carolyn Schick, Manager of Education Programs, by phone at 202-261-1462 or by email at cschick@awhonn.org.